Computer Science, Linguistics and a Language (CSLL)For Prospective Students

 - More Interesting Links

-One way to find out more about the course is to come along and try it out for a day, sometimes refered to as shadowing .
+Shadowing One way people have found out more about the course has been to come along and try it out for a day, sometimes referred to as shadowing .
 We arrange for you to attend lectures and labs in the company of current students.
 You can chat to current students and they will guide around the place.
 There should also be some time to have talk with one of the lectures closely involved with the course to answer further questions.
+We would hope to be able to do this again this year, though this will clearly on the prevailing circumstances.

 There is no designated 'shadowing day' as such; if you are interested, just get in contact with us and we will work out a mutually suitable day.